ddgae2/network/ReadME.md

    ![Figure 5](https://github.com/davidhyongae2/network/blob/main/Figure6.png) <br>

 How many neurons, layers, and activation functions did you select for your neural network model, and why? <br>
-layer1 = 80, layer2 = 30. in order to create a testable set and a training set. <br>
+layer1 = 80, layer2 = 30. to create a testable set and a training set. <br>
-Were you able to achieve the target model performance? <br> yes, at an accurancy of 0.7286 <br>
+Were you able to achieve the target model performance? <br> yes, at an accuracy of 0.7286 <br>
 What steps did you take to try and increase model performance? <br>
 100 Epoch steps.
 50 Epoch and lastly 30 Epoch and period of 5. <br>

 #### Summary:
 The model did well at 73% percentage.
-I recommend a epoch of 30 to reach a model value of 73% percentage.
-Deep model may be a good model to use if more than one possible nodes of solution can be observed.
-Neural network is an another trained model to visual other networks of nodes to get to a predicted model or process.
+I recommend an epoch of 30 to reach a model value of 73% percentage.
+A deep model may be a good model to use if more than one possible node of solution can be observed.
+A neural network is another trained model to visualize other networks of nodes to get to a predicted model or process.